GordonZhang2024/gordonzhang2024.github.io/posts/how-to-install-hyprland-on-fedora-linux/index.md

 You will see hyprland in a few seconds.

 But you will also see a warning.
 It will tell you that you are using a default config file.
 It will also tell you some keyboard shortcuts.
-You can try them.
+You can try these keyboard shortcuts.
 ## How to disable the warning
 Use any editor to edit the config file which is shown in the warning(for example, `~/.config/hypr/hyprland.conf`, You will see a line that says something like `delete this line to disable the warning.`